WHELP-project/whelp-contracts/contracts/pool/README.md

-# Dex Constant Product Pair
+# Dex Constant Product Pool

 The constant product pool uses the widely known xy=k formula.
 More details around how the pool functions can be found [here](https://docs.astroport.fi/astroport/astroport/astro-pools/constant-product-pools).